vtphan/HeteroplasmyWorkflow/README.md

 ## Heteroplasmy Workflow

-A workflow (designed to be run on high-performance clusters) for detecting heteroplasmies across multiple genomic samples.
+icHet is a workflow for visualizing and detecting heteroplasmies across multiple genomic samples.
+It is designed to take advantage of high-performance clusters.

 <p align="center">
 <img src="HeteroplasmyWorkflow.png" width="400px" />